deepanshs/csdmpy/docs/source/examples/examples.rst

 dependent variable is given as a list within the curly braces, `i.e.`, :math:`d\mathrm{D}\{p_0, p_1, p_2, ...\}`.

+For the following examples, you can download the corresponding files here.

 **Example Dataset**

 .. toctree::